 “No man is an island, entire of itself; every man is a piece of the continent, a part of the main… ” ~ John Donne

 The pandemic is here, and it is still early to say what may happen, but it is not too early to notice the ways we, humans, react to the menace.
 We have never seen a similar situation before, with such a large disruption of our routines, with such strict measures of isolation, and with so much uncertainty about what lies ahead.
+Feelings of helplessness, confusion, sadness, grief, and anger come to haunt us.
 Fear activates the fight-or-flight response, generates anxiety, and rushed, mindless, and selfish reactions are already taking place everywhere, challenging the notion that we are naturally good, compassionate, and benevolent beings.

 Well, this crisis poses an opportunity for us to pause and contemplate our behaviors and the motivations behind them.

 Can a global challenge like this one bring out the best in our humanity?
 Can kindness, generosity, and compassion be our guiding lights during these challenging times?
 Can we sacrifice ourselves for the greater good?
 Can we, perhaps, overcome our prejudices by realizing that the virus affects all humans indistinctively?
 Can we realize our interdependence and how utterly interconnected we all are?
 Can we use this time off wisely to reflect about life?
 Can we bring to mind the impermanence of everything, including our own physical existences?
 Can we see how, in so many ways, we are fortunate and blessed?
 Can we realize how little we need and how much we have?
 Can we focus on what is really important in life?
 Can we be grateful?
 Can we realize the immense value of human connection?
 Can all this reflection inspire us to live differently?